 - A minimum of one of the firm’s board* members must hold the individual Chartered Financial Planner title.

 - A minimum of 25% of the firm’s advisers must hold the Chartered Financial Planner title.
-As of January 2020, this will increase to 50% for new applications and renewals.
+This will increase to 50% for new applications and renewals.

 - Evidence of three years pre-application trading as an authorised and regulated business.

-- As of July 2019, firms must have in place core values, business practices, and a diversity and inclusion policy that align with the CII Code of Ethics
+- Firms must have in place core values, business practices, and a diversity and inclusion policy that align with the CII Code of Ethics

 - The firm must have an appropriate professional development programme in place.

 *Or Appropriate Management Team (AMT).
 Where the principle business of the company or partnership is not financial planning and a specialist division has been created for the purpose of managing this part of the business, the CII may at its sole discretion, recognise a suitable qualified AMT member as complying with this provision.

 Applications for corporate Chartered status cannot be accepted from:

 - Limited liability companies with one director only

 - Limited liability companies with one or more corporate directors

 - Limited liability partnerships with one or more corporate members

 - Firms with one or more corporate partners

 Fees for corporate Chartered status